tanoconsulting/euts/README.md

 For running tests in Docker containers:
 * Docker version 1.13 or later
-* Docker Compose version ...
+* Docker Compose version 1.x (NB: Docker Compose v2 is not supported yet)

 For running tests without Docker: see the requirements for the version of eZPlatform that you intend to use